 (**On May 19 it emerged that Google’s parent company Alphabet has suspended any business that “requires the transfer of hardware, software and technical services except those publicly available via open source licensing”.

-Existing Huawei devices will continue to receive Android updates, but it appears that future Huawei devices will either use a completely different operating system, or a limited version of Android.
-Huawei Mate 20 Pro users can still install the Android Q beta, but we’d recommend waiting for more updates on the situation before signing up.)
+Existing Huawei devices will continue to receive Android updates, but it appears that future Huawei devices may either use a completely different operating system, or a limited version of Android.
+Huawei Mate 20 Pro users can still install the Android 10 beta, but we’d recommend waiting for more updates on the situation before signing up.)

 As the process goes on, more and more devices from third-party manufacturers will likely get in on the action too.

 This process certainly helped phone makers like Sony, Nokia, OnePlus, Xiaomi, Oppo, Vivo and Essential get their devices ready for Android Pie faster than in previous years.

 How to set up an Android 10 beta emulator